5 Statistical Inference and Hypothesis Testing

 5.3 Confidence Intervals: Quantifying Uncertainty

 While point estimates provide useful summaries, they do not indicate how precise those estimates are.
-A single number does not reveal how much it might vary across different samples.
+A single number does not show how much an estimate might vary across different samples.
 Without accounting for this variability, we risk interpreting random fluctuations as meaningful patterns.
-Confidence intervals address this limitation by providing a principled way to quantify uncertainty and assess the reliability of our estimates.
+Confidence intervals address this limitation by providing a principled way to express uncertainty around point estimates.

 Confidence intervals express the uncertainty associated with estimating population parameters.
-Rather than reporting only a point estimate, such as “the average annual transaction amount in the churn dataset is $4,404,” a confidence interval might state that “we are 95 percent confident that the true average lies between $4,337 and $4,470.”
-This range reflects the sampling variability that arises whenever conclusions are drawn from a sample rather than from the entire population.
+Rather than reporting only a point estimate, such as “the average annual transaction amount in the churn dataset is $4,404,” a confidence interval might report a range such as $4,337 to $4,470.
+This interval gives a range of plausible values for the population mean and reflects the sampling variability that arises whenever conclusions are drawn from a sample rather than from the entire population.

 At its core, a confidence interval has a simple structure: \[ \text{Point Estimate} \pm \text{Margin of Error}. \]